Current order processing time is approx 5-6 business days.

 Telopea speciosissima is the floral emblem of New South Wales and one of Australia's most beautiful and spectacular native plants and was one of the first Australian plants to be collected for cultivation in Europe.

-Prefers a light, rich well-drained soil in a protected shaded position.Frost resistant but drought tender.
+Prefers light, rich well-drained soil in a protected shaded position.Frost resistant but drought tender.

-Although seed can be sown most of the year in Australia seed is generally best sown in spring or autumn in temperate climates, avoid the coldest and hottest months of the year.
+Although seed can be sown most of the year in many parts of Australia seed is generally best sown in spring or autumn in temperate climates, avoid the coldest and hottest months of the year.
 The optimum germination temperature for germination is around 18-22°C

 General note: Seeds of many natives are dormant and require specific conditions or pre-treatment for germination.